Michael M. Miller

 In April, 2013, Michael Miller traveled with Bob Dambach, director of television, Ben Stommes & Dave Geck, videographers , of Prairie Public Broadcasting, to southern Brazil for the final filming and interviews.
 They completed interviews in the states of Parana, Santa Catarina and Rio Grande du Sol with persons of Bessarabian, Mennonite, Volhynian and Volga German ancestry.

-From 22 September to 17 October, 2013, Michel Miller traveled with Bob Dambach, director of television, Barb Gravel & Dave Grant, videographers, to Argentina for final filming and interviews in the states of Buenos Aires, Entre Rios and La Pampa.
+From 22 September to 17 October, 2013, Michel Miller traveled with Bob Dambach, Barb Gravel & Dave Grant, videographers, to Argentina for final filming and interviews in the states of Buenos Aires, Entre Rios and La Pampa.
 They interviewed persons with Black Sea, Mennonite and Volga German heritage.

 From their April, 2013 filming in southern Brazil, Prairie Public Television videographers write: Ben Stommes – “The people we encountered were incredibly friendly and welcoming.
 It was a great please to work on the project, especially in such a unique setting.”
 Dave Geck – “There were times I thought, are we in Brazil or are we back home on the prairie of Dakota?
 The people were genuine and welcoming , and I found it amazing that their first language in many cases is still German.
 I felt right at home!”